-3. Enter the 5-letter Join Code from the Projector screen.
+3. Enter the five-letter Join Code from the Projector screen.

-As students get connected, you'll see the number who have joined increase in real time.
+As students get connected, the number who have joined the presentation increases on the Projector View in real time.

-You can close the Join Instructions when you are ready to start the lesson.
-The Join Code will stay visible in the upper right corner of every slide throughout the presentation.
-To proceed, click the right arrow button on the Navigation Bar to move through the slides.
+When you're ready to start the lesson, close the Join Instructions .
+The Join Code will stay visible in the upper right corner of every slide.
+To proceed, hover over the bottom of the screen, open the Navigation bar, then click the right arrow button to start moving through the slides.

 Here are more helpful tips for running your lesson:

 Navigate through slides by using the forward and backward arrows.
 You can also open the Slide Drawer between the arrows to jump to any slide.

 Click the Lock Screens button when you want students to look up at you or the Projector.

 Hold down the Lock Screens button to trigger a countdown timer.

 Click the Show Responses button to share student answers anonymously on the Projector screen.
 Responses are anonymous by default on the Projector View.

 Click on the Layout Controls in the top left corner of the screen to arrange the responses how you like them.
 Choose from Grid view, List view, and the Overlaid Layout